 Practical, non-judgmental, midwife-led support through the overwhelming first weeks of motherhood.

 So here you find yourself.
 In a whole new world.
-A new baby (or maybe even more than one), no instructions, no sleep, no idea what your body is doing right now and not much more idea what to do next.
+A new baby (or maybe even more than one), no instructions, no sleep, no idea what your body is doing right now or who it belongs to.
+Figuring out new motherhood away from extended family and friends, surrounded by lots of conflicting information and pressure to get things right, but with a baby that doesn’t seem to care much what all the books say.

 WHAT WILL THE COURSE COVER?